peter88213/nv_writer/docs/template/README.md

 > Please check the results with *OpenOffice/LibreOffice Writer*, and report any issues if something seems strange.
 > Feel free to share your thoughts in the [novelibre discussion forum](https://github.com/peter88213/novelibre/discussions).
 >
-> The current release supports most of the *novelibre* formatting, even if it not displayed on the screen.
+> The current release supports most of the *novelibre* formatting, even if it's not displayed on the screen.
 > - Footnotes and endnotes created with *Writer* are lost.
 > - Inserted heading styles H5...H9 may be lost.